How to take sharp photos in low light

 There are 4 variables that affect depth of field:

 Further reading on depth of field – Using depth of field for gorgeous photography composition

 There are some great depth of field apps for your phone – I’ve got F-Stop Calculator on my iPhone.
-Also, here is a link to a really handy depth of field calculator: https://www.photopills.com/calculators/dof
+Also, here’s a link to a really handy depth of field calculator: https://www.photopills.com/calculators/dof

 Just having a play around with these calculators should help you to understand the variables of depth of field.

-When are you most likely to use scale focusing / zone focusing in low light?
+When are you most likely to use scale focusing / zone focusing for sharp photos in low light?
 Street photography.